Workerbee2/aws-bootcamp-cruddur-2023/journal/week5.md

 **Why use NoSQL?**
 - Application Development Productivity.
 - Large scale data
+- They mainatin perfomance no matter the scale of

 **What are the characteristics of NoSQL databases?**
 - Non-relational